dfsp-spirit/wal/README.md

     wal = img.to.wal(jpeg::readJPEG(jpeg_file));
     wal::writeWAL("~/myfile.wal", wal);

+For more information, read the great vignette that comes with the package.

 ## References

 Documentation on the WAL format seems sparse.
 I did not find any official spec so I used the Quake 2 source code to learn about the format.
 Relevant files are: